globalroo/react-input-field/README.md

 ```
 ## Brief description

-A React textfield mimicking the behaviour of the HTML 5 <input type="search" />
+A React textfield mimicking the behaviour of the HTML 5 input type 'search'.

 The input is augmented by wrapping it in a Hoverable component for the mouseenter and mouseleave events and injecting state into the childen components.
 Similar to the render props technique used here: https://github.com/globalroo/react-video-render-prop/.
-React.cloneElement is used here instead.
+React.cloneElement is used here as an alternative.

 Also, trying out prettier with config.
 Checkout .prettierrc and see format differences with